-- a) To initiate, regulate and accelerate fermentation, especially in the case of vinifications, which are proceeding too slowly. - b) To re-activate an interrupted fermentation.

-d) To change the wine acidity by synthesis or breakdown of organic acids.

-e) To produce less volatile acidity, especially in the case of musts with high sugar levels.

-f) To impact on the wine's sensorial properties (aromas, mouthfeel).
+- a) To initiate, regulate and accelerate fermentation, especially in the case of vinifications, which are proceeding too slowly. - b) To re-activate an interrupted fermentation. - c) To facilitate the depletion of glucose and fructose. - d) To change the wine acidity by synthesis or breakdown of organic acids. - e) To produce less volatile acidity, especially in the case of musts with high sugar levels. - f) To impact on the wine's sensorial properties (aromas, mouthfeel).